laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 image: leafs.jpg
 image_author:  Phil Hearing
 image_url:
-description: In this blog post you will learn how to implement a gitops platform at your company, using Flux and Helm.
+description: Our finding is that this git history is too sparse and noisy at the same time to be used for anything practical without tooling.
+In this blog post we describe three problems we experienced once we adopted gitops and Flux CD, and what measures we implemented in Gimlet to overcome them.
 ---

 One often mentioned property of gitops is that it gives you a deployment history by nature.
 As you keep updating your desired deployment state in git, it builds up to a trail of changes that you can use to tell what version was deployed at a given time.